 - Comes in 3 different timber thicknesses to suit your needs and budget

 The design of this raised garden bed is flexible in that it can be made higher – which will reduce the need to bend while working in the garden and tending your vegetables.
-The bed can be made larger for a bigger growing area and comes in 3 different options of timber thickness to fit your needs and your budget.
+The bed can be made larger for a bigger growing area and comes in 3 different options of timber thickness.

 At a glance: